CharanKasala/Producer_Consumer_Application/README.md

 The application follows a layered architecture, with each layer handling specific responsibilities:

 ### Physical Layer
-- Converts characters to binary bit patterns and vice versa.
+- Converts characters to binary bit patterns and binary patterns into characters.
 - Manages parity bit addition, verification, and removal.

 ### Data Link Layer